kasslun/req-helper.doc/markdowns/req-helper.md

 ```

 #### About time
-Most functions of req-helper involve time parameters, such as interval time and cache time.
+Most functions of Req Helper involve time parameters, such as interval time and cache time.
 All times are in milliseconds.
 Some parameters allow 0, and the score parameter must be greater than 0

 Some browsers (such as chrome) have a phenomenon: The value of `setTimeout` parameter 2 is `0`, which is actually 1 ms. Moreover, `setTimeout` is nested in multiple, and the time is more unpredictable.
 ```js